Which Country Has Highest Visa Approval Rate for UK — Full 2026 Guide

 12. FAQ — People Also Ask

-Q: Which country has highest visa approval rate for Uk students?
+Q: Which country has highest visa approval rate for UK students?

 Q: Is it easier to get a UK Skilled Worker visa or a Student visa?